 Surface mines: GeoMoby technology is a ‘fusion’ of various technologies that uses small batteries, smart phones, GPS, BLE tags and geofences.
 GeoMoby has a geofencing patent for this.

-Heritage: GeoMoby, through its strategic partner Agreement Hub, is also working with a number of mining and renewable energy companies to use its location intelligence technology to protect cultural heritage sites.
-In September 2022, GeoMoby announced a partnership with cultural heritage management specialist, Agreement Hub, to offer Protect – the new best practice in cultural heritage protection.
+Cultural Heritage Protectin: GeoMoby is also working with a number of mining and renewable energy companies to use its location intelligence technology to protect cultural heritage sites and developed the Protect App, the new best practice in cultural heritage protection.
 Location technology digitises mapping of culturally-sensitive areas and provides an app-based platform to alert land users working in these areas.
 This technology immediately reduces risk and simplifies a process that currently relies heavily on human intervention.

 GeoMoby Technology in a Nutshell

 GeoMoby technology can solve a range of operational inefficiencies on mine sites that can occur due to: lack of accurate and timely data; stakeholder engagement issues; and ESG compliance limitations, specifically relating to the protection of cultural heritage.

 GeoMoby has unprecedented capabilities to turn data into real-time value – providing indoor, and outdoor geofencing with higher accuracy than industry standards – along with a negligible battery consumption, a solution it has patented.

 GeoMoby uses location intelligence, geolocation, contextual data, geofencing, location analytics and a network carrier-agnostic.
 This solves many problems by providing a hyper accurate Live Tracking Platform (LTP) and a Real Time Location System (RTLS) for underground and surface operations.